iracingreports/discordbot.iracingreports.com/welcome.md

 3. Invite the iRacing Reports Discord Bot to your Discord server
 4. Create a role for the bot, and configure the required permissions
 5. Use the `/subscribe` command to use your sub on your server
+6. Add drivers to your team
+7. Configure options for your server

 To begin the process, please open the following URL in a new tab: